jamstack-cms/jamstack-cms/README.md

 - Dynamic logo from Admin
 - Analytics dashboard
 - Post categories
-- WYSWYG option
+- WYSWYG option for blog posts
-- Providers for AWS specific code
+- Providers for non AWS specific services
 - Custom authentication flow
-- Profile with Avatar for Admins
 - Offline / caching of posts

 ### Tools

 Here are some of the tools used to build JAMstack CMS:
-- Gatsby -
+- Gatsby
-- Emotion -
+- Emotion
-- Date FNS -
+- Date FNS
-- Marked -
+- Marked
-- AWS Amplify -
+- AWS Amplify

-1. clone
-2. jamstack configure (add admin to email) (also can amplify init & amplify push)
-3. amplify init & amplify push ?
-4. jamstack develop
+- Slate